stackhawk/hawkscan-action/.github/CONTRIBUTING.md

 Once the PR is merged, the `.github/workflows/test.yml` workflow handles step 4, tagging and releasing, automatically.

-The final *manual* step is to [edit the release](https://github.com/stackhawk/hawkscan-action/releases) and publish it to the GitHub Marketplace.
+The next *manual* step is to [edit the release](https://github.com/stackhawk/hawkscan-action/releases) and publish it to the GitHub Marketplace.

+Lastly, you must *manually* run the hawkscan-action job to update the main version.
+You must provide the same release tag as what was just released.
+This will update the major version tag (e.g. `v2`) to this specific version.

 > ✅ *Publish this Action to the GitHub Marketplace*